senzing-garage/knowledge-base/lists/environment-variables.md

 ### SENZING_TOOLS_DELAY_IN_SECONDS

 1. Synopsis:
+   1. A "sleep" period before the Senzing tool's actions begin.
+      This is used to allow dependencies get started before the tool begins its work.
 1. Values:
+   1. An integer number of seconds.
 1. Examples:
+   1. `60`
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_DELAY_IN_SECONDS&type=code)

 ### SENZING_TOOLS_ENABLE_ALL

 1. Synopsis:
+   1. This enables all services in a Senzing tool that can selectively start services.
 1. Values:
+   1. Boolean flag.
+   1. If specified, all services are started.
+   1. If not specified, either no services are started or explicitedly selected services are started.
+      Examples of selected services:
+      1. [SENZING_TOOLS_ENABLE_SZCONFIG], [SENZING_TOOLS_ENABLE_HTTP], [SENZING_TOOLS_ENABLE_XTERM]
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_ALL&type=code)

 ### SENZING_TOOLS_ENABLE_HTTP

 1. Synopsis:
+   1. Start the HTTP service.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the HTTP service
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_HTTP&type=code)

 ### SENZING_TOOLS_ENABLE_SENZING_CHAT_API

 1. Synopsis:
+   1. Start the HTTP service.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SENZING_CHAT_API&type=code)

 ### SENZING_TOOLS_ENABLE_SENZING_REST_API

 1. Synopsis:
+   1. Add the Rest API service to the HTTP service.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SENZING_REST_API&type=code)

 ### SENZING_TOOLS_ENABLE_SWAGGER_UI

 1. Synopsis:
+   1. Add the Swagger UI to the HTTP service.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SWAGGER_UI&type=code)

 ### SENZING_TOOLS_ENABLE_SZCONFIG

 1. Synopsis:
+   1. Add the SzConfig service to gRPC server.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SZCONFIG&type=code)

 ### SENZING_TOOLS_ENABLE_SZCONFIGMANAGER

 1. Synopsis:
+   1. Add the SzConfigManager service to gRPC server.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SZCONFIGMANAGER&type=code)

 ### SENZING_TOOLS_ENABLE_SZDIAGNOSTIC

 1. Synopsis:
+   1. Add the SzDiagnostic service to gRPC server.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SZDIAGNOSTIC&type=code)

 ### SENZING_TOOLS_ENABLE_SZENGINE

 1. Synopsis:
+   1. Add the SzEngine service to gRPC server.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SZENGINE&type=code)

 ### SENZING_TOOLS_ENABLE_SZPRODUCT

 1. Synopsis:
+   1. Add the SzProduct service to gRPC server.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_SZPRODUCT&type=code)

 ### SENZING_TOOLS_ENABLE_XTERM

 1. Synopsis:
+   1. Add the XTerm UI to the HTTP service.
 1. Values:
+   1. Boolean flag.
+   1. If specified, start the service.
+   1. If not specified, do not start the service.
+   1. [SENZING_TOOLS_ENABLE_ALL] will also start the service.
 1. Examples:
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENABLE_XTERM&type=code)

 ### SENZING_TOOLS_ENGINE_CONFIGURATION_FILE

 1. Synopsis:
+   1. A file whose contents is the [SENZING_TOOLS_ENGINE_CONFIGURATION_JSON]
 1. Values:
+   1. A path to a file.
 1. Examples:
+   1. `~/my-senzing-engine-configuration.json`
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_ENGINE_CONFIGURATION_FILE&type=code)

 ### SENZING_TOOLS_ENGINE_CONFIGURATION_JSON